wso2/docs-ei/en/micro-integrator/docs/setup/security/encrypting_plain_text.md

 !!!
 Tip
     **Using server secrets in synapse configurations**

-    A static secret defined in the `delpoyment.toml` file can also be used within your synapse configurations when creating your integration scenarios.
+    A static secret encrypted in the `delpoyment.toml` file can also be used within your synapse configurations when creating your integration scenarios.
+See the instructions on [using encrypted synapse secrets](../../../develop/creating-artifacts/encrypting-synapse-passwords).

 ## Dynamic Secrets